mayank-nebula/LG-Chatbot/README.md

     Please proceed to generate 10 questions in JSON format with keys Sl_no, Question, Question_Type.
     """

+    # Create a prompt template object using the above text.
     prompt = ChatPromptTemplate.from_template(prompt_text)

+    # Combine the prompt with the language model and JSON output parser.
     chain = prompt | llm_gpt | JsonOutputParser()

+    # Invoke the chain with the provided context and return the result (questions).
     result = chain.invoke({"element": context})
     return result

+# Function to generate questions and save them in MongoDB.
 def generate_and_save_questions(title, summary):
     try:
         question_list = []
+        # Generate questions from the summary.
         questions = question_generation(summary)

+        # Extract and store the questions from the JSON output.
         for question in questions:
             question_list.append(question["Question"])

+        # Create a document to be inserted into MongoDB with metadata and questions.
         document = {
             "documentName": title,
             "questions": question_list,
             "updatedAt": datetime.utcnow(),
             "createAt": datetime.utcnow(),
         }

+        # Insert the document into the MongoDB collection and log the success.
         result = collection_question.insert_one(document)
         logging.info("Questions stored successfully. ", result.inserted_id)
     except Exception as e:
+        # Log any errors that occur during the process.
         logging.error("Failed to store the questions. {e}")